The 9-5 Job Paradox

 The problem with the human race is that we are quite similar.
 Everyone likes to laugh, needs attention, wants to please, and avoids pain.

-As such, the nicest jobs usually have many candidates because the position is “comfortable” and “nice” for everyone.
-The high demand enables the job offerer to lower the salary, a compromise that whoever will get the position will have to deal with.
+As such, the nicest jobs out there have many contenders because they’re comfortable.
+The high demand enables the job offerer to decrease the amount perks, a compromise that whoever will get the position will have to deal with.
 “Everything has a price”.

 In the beginning, it’s all good.
 The position is nice, the job is interesting and the colleagues are fun to hang out with, all nice arguments to justify a low salary.

 Unfortunately, this can only take you so far.
 Once you start looking at house ownership, a baby, or better vacations, you quickly understand you got a deal you no longer benefit from.